 Advance Registration

-Advance Registration: Spring 2023
+Advance Registration: Fall 2026

 Advance Registration Procedure

-All students will have their hold removed and permitted to register beginning October 31st.
+All students will have their hold removed and permitted to register beginning March 23rd.
 During the two-week Advance Registration period, all Undergraduate students are required to meet (either virtually or in person) with their faculty advisor.
 You will receive clear instructions from your faculty advisor on how to schedule an appointment.
-Please be prepared with an academic plan of courses you want to take next semester and beyond.
-All students should have met with their advisor by Friday, November 11th.
-If you do not meet with your faculty advisor by this date, you will remain on hold next semester.
+Before meeting with your faculty advisor, you must complete & bring the document below.
+You must fill out the courses you have taken so far, and the courses you plan to take next semester.
+Download the document from the link, and save to your computer to edit:

 Credit Increases